 There are four main methods for each province / market entity to achieve its assigned consumption obligations.

-Market entities that have not achieved their quota can be considered to have consumed renewable energy by purchasing Green Certificates, and make up for its shortage amount.
+- Market entities that have not achieved their quota can be considered to have consumed renewable energy by purchasing Green Electricity Certificates, and thus make up for their shortage amount.

 Direct transfer transaction

 Figure 2.
 Overview of the direct transfer transaction